Lecrapouille/GraphicsLessonInGforth/README.md

-# OpenGL and SDL Graphics Lesson in Gforth.
+# Legacy OpenGL and SDL Graphics Lesson in Gforth.

 This github repo is an unzipped copy of ftp://ftp.taygeta.com/pub/Forth/Archive/tutorials/gforth-sdl-opengl/ with the agreement of the author.